MicrosoftDocs/ATADocs/ATADocs/ata-prerequisites.md

 -   Optional: In addition to collecting and analyzing network traffic to and from the domain controllers, ATA can use Windows event 4776 to further enhance ATA Pass-the-Hash detection.
 This can be received from your SIEM or by  setting Windows Event Forwarding from your domain controller.
 Events collected provide ATA with additional information that is not available via the domain controller network traffic.

 -   It may be useful for you to have a list of all subnets used on your network for VPN and Wi-Fi, which reassign IP addresses between devices within a very short period of time (seconds or minutes).
 You will want to identify these short-term lease subnets so that ATA can reduce their cache lifetime to accommodate the fast re-assignment between devices.
-See [Install ATA](../Topic/Install-ATA.md) for short-term lease subnet configuration.
+See [Install ATA](install-ata.md) for short-term lease subnet configuration.

 ## <a name="ATAcenter"></a>ATA Center requirements
 This section lists the requirements for the ATA Center.

 The ATA Center supports installation on a server running Windows Server 2012 R2.
 Run Windows Update and make sure all important updates are installed.
  The number of domain controllers you are monitoring and the load on each of the domain controllers dictates the hardware requirements.

 Installation of the ATA Center as a virtual machine is supported.
-For more information see [Configure Port Mirroring](../Topic/Configure-Port-Mirroring.md).
+For more information see [Configure port mirroring](configure-port-mirroring.md).

 If you run the ATA Center as a virtual machine, shut down the server before creating a new checkpoint to avoid potential database corruption.

 > [!NOTE]
-> The ATA Center can be installed on a server that is a member of a domain or workgroup.
+> - The ATA Center can be installed on a server that is a member of a domain or workgroup.

-**Minimum requirements**

--   CPU -  8 cores

--   Memory - 48 GB

--   Storage - 1000 GB per month to monitor 2 lightly loaded domain controllers
+>

-The ATA Center requires a minimum of 21 days of data for user behavioral analytics.
-For more information on hardware requirements, see [ATA Capacity Planning](../Topic/ATA-Capacity-Planning.md).
+> - The ATA Center requires a minimum of 21 days of data for user behavioral analytics.

-> [!NOTE]
+>
-> If you want to install ATA in a lab with a few VMs, it is recommended that you have at least 2 cores, 4 GB of RAM and 100GB of storage to allow you to interact with the ATA Console without support for production deployment.
+> - For more information on hardware requirements, see [ATA capacity planning](ata-capacity-planning.md).

 ### Time synchronization
 The ATA Center server,  the ATA Gateway servers and the domain controllers must have time synchronized to within 5 minutes of each other.